hayes9321/project-1/README.md

 3. Kill all the jiggly puffs' to beat game.

-#About project:
+#About Project:

-This Project is only available on web and will not work on mobile devices.
+This project is only available for web, and will not work on mobile devices.

 This was the first project I built.
-The project uses Javascript, HTML, CSS, and the Phaser.io library.
-The goal of this project was to build a game to better understand how programming works and have something fun to show.
+The project uses Javascript, HTML, CSS, and the Phaser.io library technologies.
+The goal of this project was to build a game to better understand how programming works, and have something fun to show others.

 I only designed one level of the game.
 If I was to continue building this game I would incorporate more levels and create new challenges making each level harder and harder.